How to Practice Self-Love

 This is what makes self-love so important, and also why so many people struggle with it.

 If your usual pattern is self-criticism, overthinking, people-pleasing, or questioning your worth, then practicing self-love can feel unfamiliar at first.
 Sometimes it can even feel wrong, uncomfortable, or unnatural.
+Many people discover that self-love becomes easier when they begin to understand why they doubt themselves, struggle with self-worth, or feel responsible for everyone else's happiness.

 That does not mean it is not working.